 - Software as a Service (SaaS) – Testing the implementation of web-based services used by the site through full exercise of the applicable APIs.

-- Cross-browser, cross-device functionality testing – Testing websites across browsers and devices to ensure proper functionality in every environment, including desktop, tablet and mobile.
+- Cross-browser, cross-device functionality testing – Testing websites across browsers and devices to ensure proper functionality in every environment, including desktop, tablet, mobile, wearables, and voice search.

 Know How to Properly Vet Website Testing Companies